If you have a potato beetle infestation, it’s time to get to work, and there are several actions to take.

 The best way to prevent potato beetles from derailing your future spud enjoyment is a little prevention and monitoring.
 Like any pest, their numbers will swell when conditions are ideal, so get a head start on thinning their ranks.

-• If the infestation was particularly nasty, consider taking a year off from growing potatoes.
+- If the infestation is particularly nasty, consider taking a year off from growing potatoes.
 The adults will emerge and fly off to find a new food source.
 If your neighbor is growing potatoes on the next lot over, this may not work.
 Adults will travel a quarter mile or farther to find suitable egg-laying conditions.

 How to Get Rid of Potato Beetles